Adversarial Robustness of AI-Generated Image Detectors in the Real World: Related Work

-Finally, the most common approach for detecting generated images is to learn discriminative features from the data itself.
-Training standard \acp{CNN}, like ResNet-50~\cite{resnet-15}, on real and generated images has been shown to be surprisingly effective~\cite{cnnspot-20,grag-21,corviDetectionSyntheticImages2023}.
+\paragraph{Detection of AI-Generated Images} Due to the potentially harmful consequences of photorealistic synthetic images, various detection methods have been proposed.
+Among them, the most common approach for detecting generated images is to learn discriminative features directly from the data.
+Training \acp{CNN}, such as ResNet-50~\cite{resnet-15}, on real and generated images has been shown to be surprisingly effective~\cite{cnnspot-20,grag-21,corviDetectionSyntheticImages2023}.
 However, developing detectors that can adapt to unseen generative models is an ongoing challenge.
-Recently, several works~\cite{univfd-23,Cozzolino_2024_CVPR,drct-24} have shown that using large vision foundation models (e.g., CLIP~\cite{clip-21}) can help towards training such universal detectors.
+Recently, several works~\cite{univfd-23,Cozzolino_2024_CVPR,drct-24} have shown that using large vision foundation models (e.g., CLIP~\cite{clip-21}) can help train such universal detectors.
 These methods train a relatively simple classifier on top of the features extracted by the pre-trained model, resulting in good generalization capabilities and higher robustness to perturbations.
-A possible explanation is that by using the pre-trained feature extractor, the detector does not overfit on specific artifacts of a certain generative model, but learns to identify more general properties of synthetic images.
-In our work, we focus on data-driven approaches due to their generalizability but also because of their inherent vulnerability to adversarial attacks.
+A possible explanation is that by using the pre-trained feature extractor, the detector does not overfit on specific artifacts of a certain generative model, but learns to identify more general properties of synthetic images~\cite{univfd-23}.
+In our work, we focus on AIGI classifiers due to their generalizability and their inherent vulnerability to adversarial examples.
+We refer to the recent work of Tariang~\etal~\cite{tariang2024syntheticimageverificationera} for a more detailed overview.